 - Time-based patterns: Your win rate varies dramatically by hour and session

-- **Symbol patterns**: Some instrumen
+- Symbol patterns: Some instruments consistently lose you money